 Apprenticeships are a great option for young people who want to get into the world of work.
 Your child will develop skills, gain experience and qualifications on the job whilst working for a real employer and earning a real salary.

 Apprenticeships can also offer the opportunity of gaining a degree such as a BA, BSc or MSc, depending on the apprenticeship your child is completing.
 Your child can start their career gaining the kind of skills and experience that employers are looking for and they’ll be earning while they’re learning.

-You can find out more about apprentices and download our apprenticeship resources by clicking here.
+You can also find out more about apprentices on the .gov website by clicking here.